jwang-a/CTF/Writeups/HitconQual2019/Pwn/EmojiVM/emojivm_pwn/README.md

 ## Problem Overcap

 VM Pwn!!!
-Let's have a look at the allowed operations, below is a list organized by my teammate Ting
+Let's have a look at the allowed operations, below is a list organized by my teammate Nkhg

 ```
 Index here is relative to stack_top